Hanz-3816/Image-Cryptography-using-DL/README.md

 Both networks use encoder-decoder architecture with residual blocks and key-conditioned transformations.

+**Security Intuition**:

+The encryption process is conditioned on a secret key, ensuring that the output cipher image depends strongly on key variations.
+A small change in the key should result in significantly different encrypted outputs, while decryption with an incorrect key should fail to reconstruct the original image.
+This behavior is evaluated using PSNR, SSIM, and correlation analysis.

 ## Expected Results

 After training:
 - **Reconstruction PSNR**: > 30 dB
 - **Encryption Correlation**: < 0.1
 - **Wrong Key PSNR**: < 15 dB

+## Limitations

+This framework is experimental and does not claim to replace standard cryptographic algorithms such as AES or RSA.
+The focus is on exploring learned transformations rather than formally proven security guarantees.

+## Future Work

+* Integration with traditional cryptographic primitives such as AES
+* Analysis against adversarial and brute-force attacks
+* Extension to video encryption
+* Exploration of post-quantum secure learned encryption frameworks

 ## License